-- Turn adjuster bolt (A) counterclockwise to loosen.
-The white indicator bar (B) will move outboard in the direction of arrow (D) to indicate that the draper is loosening.
-Loosen until the white indicator bar is at the halfway point in the window. - Turn the adjuster bolt (A) clockwise to tighten.
-The white indicator bar (B) will move inboard in the direction of arrow (E) to indicate that the draper is tightening.
+- 6. Turn adjuster bolt (A) counterclockwise to loosen.
+White indicator bar (B) will move outboard in the direction of arrow (D) to indicate that the draper is loosening.
+Loosen until the white indicator bar is at the halfway point in the window. - 7.
+Turn adjuster bolt (A) clockwise to tighten.
+White indicator bar (B) will move inboard in the direction of arrow (E) to indicate that the draper is tightening.
 Tighten until the white indicator bar is at the halfway point, on the right side of the window.

-- To avoid premature failure of the draper, draper rollers, and/or tightener components, do not operate with the tension set so the white bar is not visible. - To prevent scooping dirt, ensure the draper is tight enough that it does not sag below the point where the cutterbar contacts the ground.
+- To avoid premature failure of the draper, draper rollers, and/or tightener components, do NOT operate with the tension set so the white bar is not visible. - To prevent scooping dirt, ensure the draper is tight enough that it does not sag below the point where the cutterbar contacts the ground.